kiandrew08/kiandrew08/README.md

 ### Hi there 👋 I'm Kian, a CS major at New York University Abu Dhabi with an intended minor in urban informatics.
 I like the intersection of tech and entrep + e-commerce and building tech for sustainable smart cities and more!
+🔭 Data Analysis and Visualization
+💬 Fundamentals of Machine Learning
+🤔 Tech Entrep

 <!--
 **kiandrew08/kiandrew08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.